About Me

 A MAD KEEN TRAVELLER

-I achieved my goal to travel widely when I was young by working hard and putting all my spare money into my travel fund!
+I achieved my goal to travel widely when I was young by keeping a strong focus on my travelling ambitions, putting all my spare money into my travel fund!
 Fortunately, my career as a News Journalist paid well, and provided six weeks of holidays a year because of shift work.

-My first priority was to explore my own country, taking my one and only ever bus tour to visit Victoria, New South Wales, Queensland, the Northern Territory and South Australia.
+My first priority was to explore Australia – my own country – taking my one and only ever bus tour to visit Victoria, New South Wales, Queensland, the Northern Territory and South Australia.
+I trekked around my own State of Tasmania regularly, often exploring as a member of the the Hobart bush walkers club.

 My employer granted me 12 months leave of absence when I was 23 so that I could experience other cultures – regarded as beneficial for my career as a Journalist.

 I am a keen amateur photographer, snapping thousands of travel pics over the years.
 Don’t ask me for photography tips!
 I take photos on automatic settings.
 I rely on my eye, instinct and light for a good pic.
 I have, however, always invested in a good camera – starting off with a Pentax film camera in the 1970’s, and these days using a Sony 7iii and a smaller Sony 6400.
-I’ve recently bought an iPhone, but only use it for foodie pics.
+I’ve recently bought an iPhone, and I find it great for foodie pics.

 Favourite places?
 So hard to choose.
 In my youth, Greece, India, even Afghanistan.
 I am particularly drawn to cultures vastly different to my own.